jjvanzon/JJs-Reference-Architecture/layers.md

 - ### Repositories

     The entities may not be directly read out of `NHibernate` by the rest of the code, but accessed using *repositories*.
 You might see the repositories as a set of queries.
 Each entity type might have its own repository.
-Next to providing a central place to manage a set of optimal queries, the repositories also keep the rest of the code independent of `NHibernate`, in case you would like to switch to a different data storage technology.
+Next to providing a central place to manage an optimal set of queries, the repositories keep the rest of the code independent of `NHibernate`, in case you would like to switch to a different data storage technology.

 - ### Repository Interfaces

-    The repository implementations might not used directly, but accessed through *interfaces*, so that we can indeed use a different data access technology, just by instantiating a different repository implementation.
-The repository interfaces are also handy for testing, to create a fake in-memory data store, instead of connecting to a real database. `JJ.Framework.Data` is an API, that can aid in abstracting data access, providing a base for these repositories and interfaces.
+    The repository implementations might not used directly, but accessed through *interfaces*, so that we can indeed use a different data access technology, just by instantiating a different repository *implementation*.
+The repository interfaces are also handy for testing, to create a *fake* in-memory data store, instead of connecting to a real database.
+The API `JJ.Framework.Data` can help to abstract this data access, providing a base for these repositories and interfaces.

 - ### Platform Independent

     The dashed line going right through the diagram separates the platform-specific code from the platform independent code.
-The platform-specific code concerns itself with NHibernate and SQL Server, while the platform independent code is agnostic of what the underlying storage technology is.
-You may as well stick an XML file under it and not use SQL Server and NHibernate at all.
-This allows you to program against the same model, regardless of how you store it.
-This also allows you to deploy this code in any environment that can run .NET code, such as a mobile phone.
+The platform-specific code concerns itself with `NHibernate` and `SQL Server`, while the platform independent code is agnostic of what the underlying storage technology is.
+You may as well stick an `XML` file under it and not use `SQL Server` and `NHibernate` at all.
+This allows us to program against the same model, regardless of how you store it.
+This platform-independence, also allows deployment of the same code in different environment that can run `.NET` code, such as a mobile phone, windows or web.

 Presentation Layer